A modern, wooden cladded structure in a garden in the summer months.

 Top tips for installing new electrics in the garden

-We always recommend that any electrical work in the garden should be carried out by a registered contractor such as those with NICEIC.
+We always recommend that any electrical work in the garden should be carried out by a competent contractor such as those certified by NICEIC.
 It may be tempting to have a go at installing a new power socket or lighting feature yourself.
 However, the reality is that it simply is not a risk worth taking.

 Two ceiling working together, standing on a joint step ladder to install external wiring.